Going back to work – what does the latest COVID-19 guidance mean for people with pancreatic cancer

 Hello, I’m Nicci, one of the specialist nurses at Pancreatic Cancer UK.

-Our recent blogs have covered what the easing of lockdown (see blogs on 26 June and 3 July) and pausing of shielding may mean for people with pancreatic cancer.
+Our recent blogs have covered what the easing of lockdown (see other blogs by our nurses) and pausing of shielding may mean for people with pancreatic cancer.
 Shielding will be paused from 31 July in Northern Ireland, 1 August in England and Scotland, and 16 August in Wales.
 As shielding is paused and as more workplaces open up, you may have questions and concerns about what this means for you.
 Today, I want to talk about returning to work, and how you can keep safe.

 If you have pancreatic cancer, you have rights at work, and are protected from discrimination.
 Your employer must make reasonable adjustments to help make it possible for you to carry on working if you want to.
 These adjustments might include working flexible hours, changing your duties or allowing you to work from home.
 Macmillan Cancer Support have more information about this.